 1.11.
-DISCLOSURE OF COMPLAINTS
+Disclosure of complaints

-A. Summary information on complaints received by the Bank from customers and from the Offices of Ombudsman
+A. Summary information on complaints received by the bank from customers and from the Offices of Ombudsman

-SI.
-No. Particulars Year ended March 31, 2023 Year ended March 31, 2022 Complaints received by the Bank from its customers 1 Number of complaints pending at beginning of the year 5,390 3,498 2 Number of complaints received during the year 170,278 160,857 3 Number of complaints disposed during the year 169,804 158,965 3.1.
-Of which, number of complaints rejected by the Bank 73,002 61,018 4 Number of complaints pending at the end of the year 5,864 5,390 Maintainable complaints received by the Bank from Offices of Ombudsman 5 Number of maintainable complaints received by the Bank from Office of Ombudsman 1,049 569 5.1.
-Of which, number of complaints resolved in favour of the Bank by Office of Ombudsman 467 245 5.2.
-Of which, number of complaints resolved through conciliation/mediation/advisories issued by Office of Ombudsman 571 324 5.3.
-Of which, number of complaints resolved after Passing of Awards by Office of Ombudsman against the Bank - 6 Number of Awards unimplemented within the stipulated time (other than those appealed) - -

-Note: Maintainable complaints refer to complaints on the grounds specifically mentioned in Integrated Ombudsman Scheme, 2021 (Previously Banking Ombudsman Scheme, 2006) and covered within the ambit of the Scheme.
+Sl.
+No. Particulars Year ended March 31, 2023 Year ended March 31, 2022 Complaints received by the bank from its customers 1 Number of complaints pending at beginning of the year 5,390 3,498 2 Number of complaints received during the year 170,278 160,857 2 Number of complaints disposed during the year 169,804 158,965 3 3.1.
+Of which, number of complaints rejected by the bank 73,002 61,018 4 Number of complaints pending at the end of the year 5,864 5,390 Maintainable complaints received by the bank from Offices of Or nbudsman Number of maintainable complaints received by the bank from Office of Ombudsman 1,049 569 5 5.1.
+Of which, number of complaints resolved in favour of the Bank by Office of Ombudsman 467 245 5 5.2.
+Of which, number of complaints resolved through conciliation/ mediation/advisories issued by Office of Ombudsman 571 324 5.3.
+Of which, number of complaints resolved after Passing of Awards by Office of Ombudsman against the bank - - 6 Number of Awards unimplemented within the stipulated time (other than those appealed) - - Maintainable complaints refer to complaints on the grounds specifically mentioned in e, 2021 (Previously Banking Ombudsman Scheme, 2006) and covered within the an